There were 1,163 total cases filed in the Philadelphia Court of Common Pleas.

 Connect with an attorneyActive case

 Paraquat is a toxic chemical used as an herbicide.
-A growing number of scientists have reported finding a link between Paraquat exposure and neurological issues, including Parkinson’s disease.
-Thousands of U.S. citizens have filed paraquat lawsuits against the manufacturers Syngenta and Chevron and some distributors.
-Find out if you are eligible for a paraquat lawsuit, too.
+A growing number of scientists have reported finding a link between paraquat exposure and neurological issues, including Parkinson’s disease.
+Thousands of people have filed paraquat lawsuits against manufacturers Syngenta and Chevron and some distributors.
+Find out if you are eligible for a paraquat lawsuit.

 Read the full paraquat lawsuit update timeline.

-Paraquat is classified by the U.S. Environmental Protection Agency (EPA) as a restricted use product.
+The U.S. Environmental Protection Agency (EPA) classifies paraquat as a restricted use product.
 It is not available to the general public.
-According to the EPA, to use paraquat, “you must be a certified applicator and you must take the paraquat-specific training.”
+The EPA requires certification and paraquat-specific training for people to use the herbicide.

 Herbicide: A chemical used to control unwanted vegetation, an herbicide may minimize vegetation in conflict with farmed plants.
 In other cases, an herbicide might improve harvesting.